millaguie/devops-roadmap/README.md

 # DevOps roadmap

-This is just a roadmap to become a DevOps proffessional
+This is just a roadmap to become a DevOps professional

 ## Basic computer skills